philiprbrenan/core/.github/README.md

     https://github.com/vitaProject/core

-To achieve this goal, you should update the master branch of your forked copy so that it contains just the desired changes and nothing else.
-In particular the forked copy should not contain any of the generated documentation or test output files as the content of these files will differ from those in the master repository.
-A pull requests with these files present will generate excessively long pull request merge lists which GitHub is unable (at this time) to process.
+To achieve this goal, you should update a branch of your forked copy of the master repository so that it contains just the desired changes and nothing else.
+In particular the forked copy should not contain any locally generated versions of the documentation or test output files if the content of these files differs from those in the master repository, as, if they do, pull requests with these files present will generate excessively long pull request merge lists which GitHub is unable (at this time) to process.

 These files can be conveniently deleted by running the workflow: